Sakimori/matteo-the-prestige/README.md

 - m;showteam [name]
   - you can view any saved team with this command

+- m;showallteams
+  - this displays a paginated list of all teams available for `startgame`

+- m;searchteams [searchterm]
+  - displays paginated list of all teams whose names contain `searchterm`

 - m;startgame
   - to start a game with premade teams, use this command at the top of a list as above